fbpx

 When looking for a pet mantis, make sure to find a reputable seller and inspect the condition of the mantis before making a purchase.

-If you want to find a Wild Hierodula patellifera, you will need to do some research in order to find out where they are likely to be found.
+If you want to find a Wild Hierodula patellifera, you will need to do some research to find out where they are likely to be found.

 In general, they can be found in warm, tropical climates.